jidejj/AltSchool_LAMP_Deployment_Project/README.md

 Vagrantfile was used to provision two virtual machines which are **master** and **slave**.
 The provisioning include setting up of dhcp network with port forwarding, assigning of ip and configuration of the vms to meet the needed requirement for the project.

 A bash script (system-uptime-script_new.sh) was written to check the uptime of the servers and keep a report of it on the server.
 There is an error handling section in the script that enters any error encountered into error log for proper attention.
 This script reads server ip from a text file (servers.txt)to know the servers to check up.
+The script has been scheduled in crontab to be running every 12.00am and write to different logs.

 # Solution
 Vagrantfile was configured by putting specification as needed including bash script and ansible playbook.
 Each of the files in vagrantfile and details of vagrantfile can be seen as displayed in the paragraphs below: